 During their short time in office the nine priori (consuls) – guild members picked at random – of the signoria lived in the palace.
 Every two months nine new names were pulled out of the hat, ensuring ample comings and goings.

-Upstairs, the private apartments of Eleonora and her ladies-in-waiting bear the same heavy-handed decor, blaring the glory of the Medici.
+Upstairs on the 2nd floor, the Sala delle Carte Geografiche (Map Room) houses Cosimo I's fascinating collection of 16th-century maps charting everywhere in the known world at the time, from the polar regions to the Caribbean.
+Continue through to the private apartments of Eleonora and her ladies-in-waiting, heavy-handed decor predictably blaring the glory of the Medici.
 The ceiling in the Camera Verde (Green Room) by Ridolfo del Ghirlandaio was inspired by designs from Nero's Domus Aurea in Rome.
 The Sala dei Gigli, named after its frieze of fleur-de-lis, representing the Florentine Republic, is home to Donatello's original Judith and Holofernes.

-On rain-free days, end with a 418-step hike up the palace's striking Torre d'Arnolfo.
-No more than 25 people are allowed at any one time and you have just 30 minutes to lap up the brilliant city panorama.
+On rain-free days, don't miss the 418-step hike up the palace's striking Torre d'Arnolfo, also accessible from the palace's 2nd floor.
+No more than 35 people are allowed at any one time and on busy days you have just 30 minutes to lap up the city panorama.